archanabhoi0629/Finance-Performance-Dashboard/README.md

 **Key Insights**

-Total Sales Actual reached $19M, closely matching overall sales targets.
+Total Sales Actual reached $19M, closely matching overall sales targets

-The business achieved its target in only 2 out of 14 months, indicating opportunities to improve target attainment.
+The business achieved its target in only 2 out of 14 months, indicating opportunities to improve target attainment

-An overall variance of -$367K suggests performance remained slightly below expectations.
+An overall variance of -$367K suggests performance remained slightly below expectations

-Sales performance varied significantly across months, with only a few periods exceeding targets.
+Sales performance varied significantly across months, with only a few periods exceeding targets

-Individual salesperson performance shows a mix of strong performers and areas where additional coaching or support may be beneficial.
+Individual salesperson performance shows a mix of strong performers and areas where additional coaching or support may be beneficial

-Trend analysis reveals changing performance patterns, helping stakeholders identify both growth opportunities and potential risks.
+Trend analysis reveals changing performance patterns, helping stakeholders identify both growth opportunities and potential risks

 **Business Impact**

-Provides a centralized view of financial and sales performance.
+Provides a centralized view of financial and sales performance

-Enables faster monitoring of target achievement and business growth.
+Enables faster monitoring of target achievement and business growth

-Helps identify performance gaps and improvement opportunities.
+Helps identify performance gaps and improvement opportunities

-Supports data-driven decision-making through interactive visualizations.
+Supports data-driven decision-making through interactive visualizations

-Reduces manual reporting effort by consolidating key metrics into a single dashboard.
+Reduces manual reporting effort by consolidating key metrics into a single dashboard

-Improves visibility into individual and overall business performance.
+Improves visibility into individual and overall business performance

 **Tools & Technologies Used**

 Power BI

 Power Query

 DAX

 Data Modeling

 Data Visualization

 Interactive Reporting